Our Pick Of The Best Family Camping Spots around Sydney

 Located in Abbotsbury, 40 minutes out of Sydney, the farm is a place where the whole family can get up close to a range of native and farmyard animals – you can do everything from milk a cow to feed a kangaroo!
 There is even sheep shearing, tractor rides and a stock whip show to keep you and the littlies entertained.

 The farm offers unique and really low cost overnight camping-farmstay options for the family which includes barbecue dinner and breakfast where the kids get to collect their own chook eggs!

 WHY WE LOVE IT?
 Calmsley Hill City Farm is absolutely perfect for the first-time camping family!
 That’s where we had our first ellaslist Family Campout experience with 50 families.
 This venue is both an educational and really fun family activity that caters to toddlers, pre-schoolers, older children and grown ups alike.

 We love how special Cockatoo Island is with its camping facilities from the glamping (a luxury camping experience) to the more basic camping package – great choices for families with limited camping experience.
-An overnight stay here is an amazing experience for the whole family and prices start at only $35 a night.
+An overnight stay here is an amazing experience for the whole family and prices start at only $45 a night during the week.

 Cockatoo Island offers your family a glimpse of Sydney as they’ve never seen it.
 You can totally escape the city with a 15 minute ferry ride to this fascinating island with extraordinary views, interesting views and great facilities.
 It is a fantastic way to spend the day with plenty of old buildings to explore, boats to watch, and family friendly activities to keep the whole family entertained.
 And in the summer months (from October), there is even the fabulous Island Bar where mum and dad can enjoy a cheeky cocktail at the end of a long day of exploring.